Nuu-chah-nulth

-In precontact and early post-contact times, the number of tribes was much greater, but the smallpox epidemics and other consequences of settler colonization resulted in the disappearance of some groups and the absorption of others into neighbouring groups.
+In precontact and early post-contact times, the number of tribes was much greater, but the smallpox epidemics and other consequences of contact with Europeans resulted in the disappearance of some groups and the absorption of others into neighbouring groups.
 The Nuu-chah-nulth are related to the Kwakwaka'wakw, the Haisla, and the Ditidaht First Nation.
 The Nuu-chah-nulth language belongs to the Wakashan family.

 The governing body is the Nuu-chah-nulth Tribal Council.

 History

 Contact with Europeans

 When James Cook first encountered the villagers at Yuquot in 1778, they directed him to "come around" (Nuu-chah-nulth nuutkaa is "to circle around") with his ship to the harbour.
 Cook interpreted this as the First Nation's name for the inlet, now called Nootka Sound.
 The term was also applied to the indigenous inhabitants of the area.

 The Nuu-chah-nulth were among the first Pacific peoples north of California to encounter Europeans, who sailed into their area for trade, particularly the Maritime fur trade.
 Tensions flared up between Spain and Great Britain over control of Nootka Sound, which led to a bitter international dispute around 1790 known as the Nootka Crisis.
 It was settled under the Nootka Convention, in which Spain agreed to abandon its exclusive claims to the North Pacific coast.
 Negotiations to settle the dispute were handled under the aegis and hospitality of Maquinna, a powerful chief of the Mowachaht Nuu-chah-nulth.